erroronline1/qualitymanagement/readme.md

 ### document_-modules
-these are the modules for word-documents like the [draft documents in force](documents/), containing versions control, publishing and registering.
-Events like Document_Open() and App_DocumentBeforeSave() in the ThisDocument-code-module point to public functions within the essential-module thus executing always the latest imported routines.
+these are the modules for word-documents like the [draft documents in force](documents/), containing versions control, publishing and registering. events like Document_Open() and App_DocumentBeforeSave() in the ThisDocument-code-module point to public functions within the essential-module thus executing always the latest imported routines. while being opened from the list of documents in force (programmatically by another office application) the window is not visible while the macros start. this results in errors using document variables. there's a conditional query if the application is visible and warns about non available functions if true.

 ### admin_-modules
 these modules are in use of the [administrative excel sheets](administration/) for maintaining and exporting diverse lists like document-lists, stocklist, etc. reusable functions can be found in the essentials-module, special behaviours are in the explicit module (based on the filename).
 Events like Workbook_Open() and Workbook_BeforeSave() in the ThisWorkbook-code-module point to public functions within the essential-module thus executing always the latest imported routines.

+while being opened during a registration process (programmatically by another office application) office seems to have trouble adressing workbook-objects properly (or my poor skills). previously this could mess up the export of the list of documents, but is now prevented by remote calling a sub to set a respective flag.

 ### timetable_-modules
 these modules work like the document_-modules and serve the same for every accessing [timetable-file](timetables/). in this sample structure these can be found within the timetable-folder, but this is up to you. just make sure to point to the right directory from the ThisWorbook-code-module.